EvanCooper9/weather_sms/README.md

 ##API's and Stuff
 API credentials are stored in `credentials.JSON`, located in `./data`.
 You should have your own API keys for Twilio and OpenWeatherMap.

+##Logs
+weather_sms logs every minute to `./logs`.
+On start, weather_sms creates a new log file, `000_boot.txt`.
+Everyday, a new log file will be created that includes the date it was created in the file name (ex: `Apr 02 2016.txt`)

 ##Next Steps
 - Allow clients to respond with SMS to retrieve weather information